lawrence-innovative-tech/java/JAVA/Java 8/Generics.md

 #### **Generics
+- The important think of generics is **Type Safety** to avoid **ClassCastException**, this validate at compile time, runtime happens in erasure.
 - Generic is a different class or classes can reusable the same resource.
 - The validation happen in compile time, after compilation done, it become a raw type, here happen erasure.
 	- e.g. List\<String> becomes list in runtime, after semantics validates the type it start to change erasure.
-	- Springboot JPA  & @RequestBody can handles **Spring Jackson json deserialization validate methods parameter directly using reflection.** because during compilation erasure happens this change generic type to raw or Object.
+	- SpringBoot JPA  & @RequestBody can handles **Spring Jackson json deserialization validate methods parameter directly using reflection.** because during compilation erasure happens this change generic type to raw or Object.
 - T E K V N - these are generic name
 	- T - Type Reference
 	- E - element